Camp Out Poconos

 All campers are welcomed regardless of their choice of dress or undress.
 You will find many campers who choose to stay clothed.
 Everyone is encouraged to celebrate life and enjoy the camping experience together.
 Wherever your personal choices may lead you, you’ll be welcomed and accepted.

 Without question, you are always welcome to spend any or all of your summer with us.
-At Camp Out Mt.
-Nebo, we embrace the idea of camping out in the open—both in a literal sense and in a cultural sense.
+At Camp Out Poconos, we embrace the idea of camping out in the open—both in a literal sense and in a cultural sense.
 We invite you to always be open and authentic.
 Who you are deserves to be celebrated and valued.
 Those who compromise the safety, well-being, and inclusivity of Camp Out Mt.
 Nebo and our community are the only ones unwelcome.